microsoft-surface-dev/android_bootable_aaropa/README.md

 ## Meaning behind the name

-Ānanda & Āropa are two Sanskrit words used in Hinduism. <need more>
+Ānanda & Āropa combines the Sanskrit words "Ananda" (bliss) and "Aropa" (imposing or placing upon), creating a phrase that means "blissful installation" or "blissful startup."

 ## Credit